Understanding FEMA Flood Zones

 Zone A99

 Zone A99 applies to areas that will ultimately be protected from the 1% annual chance flood by a federal flood protection system that is currently under construction.
 To qualify for an A99 designation, the flood protection system must have reached a specified statutory progress in construction, Congress must have appropriated funding, and the community must have established a firm completion date.
 Although the area is still technically within the SFHA, flood insurance rates in Zone A99 are typically lower than other high-risk zones because protection is forthcoming.
-Mandatory purchase requirements still apply for federally backed mortgages.
+Mandatory purchase requirements still apply for federally regulated or government-backed mortgages.

 Coastal High-Risk Zones (V Zones)